makers-for-life/makair-simulator/README.md

 In order to setup your environment and build the code, please follow the following commands :

 1. You need a toolchain able to compile c++.
 On ubuntu : `sudo apt install build-essential `
-2. Clone this repo on your machine : `git clone https://github.com/makers-for-life/makair-simulator`
+2. Clone this repo on your machine : `git clone https://github.com/makers-for-life/makair-simulator --recurse-submodules`
 3. Go in the build directory `cd makair-simulator/build`
 4. Compile the project `make`
 5. You get an executable called `simulator` in the build directory